ffund/intro-ml-tss21/slides/9-deep-neural-nets.md

 It's not always possible to get a lot of *labeled* data for training a supervised learning model.
 But sometimes we can use *unlabeled* data, which is much easier to get.
 For example:

 * In self-supervised learning, the label can be inferred automatically from the unlabeled data. e.g. GPT is trained to predict "next word".
-* In semi-supervised/weakly-supervised learning learining, we generate labels (probably imperfectly) for unlabeled data (maybe using a smaller volume of labeled data to train a model to label the data!)
+* In semi-supervised/weakly-supervised learning, we generate labels (probably imperfectly) for unlabeled data (maybe using a smaller volume of labeled data to train a model to label the data!)

 These are mostly out of scope of this course.
 But we *will* talk about data augmentation and transfer learning...